prireto/NAGeno/README.md

 <h3 align="center"> NAGeno - Nanopore Amplicon GENOtyping</h3>

-SNV and indel genotyping by Nanopore Amplicon Sequencing and subsequenct variant calling
+A comprehensive pipeline for SNV and indel genotyping on Nanopore Amplicon Sequencing data.

-This pipeline starts with basecalled Nanopore Amplicon sequences and returns 2 overview genotyping tables (SNV and indel), a plot and more elaborate underlying files.
+NAGeno starts with basecalled Nanopore Amplicon sequences and returns two overview genotyping tables (SNV and indel), a SNV genotype overview plot and more elaborate underlying files.
 It works for multiplexed samples, as long as each barcode has only been used once.

 ## Table of contents